Pydes-boop/GMRES_benchmarks/real_ct_data/plastic_disc/README.md

     )
 ```

-This might not be part of your elsa version, instead you can try to use createTrajectory instead of fromAngularIncrement:
+This might not be part of your elsa version, instead you can try to use trajectoryFromAngles instead of fromAngularIncrement:

 ```
-sino_descriptor = elsa.CircleTrajectoryGenerator.createTrajectory(
+sino_descriptor = elsa.CircleTrajectoryGenerator.trajectoryFromAngles(
-    721,
+        angles,
         volume_descriptor,
-    360,
-    dist_source_origin,
-    dist_origin_detector,
+        ds2c,
+        dc2d,
+        [0],
         [0, 0],
-    [0, 0, 0],  # Offset of origin
-    detector_size,
-    detector_spacing,
+        [num_detpixel] * 2,
+        [detpixel_spacing] * 2,
     )
 ```

+Otherwise reference walnut Readme for another option or look at the elsa docs.